LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 This project _is_ all about experimenting and learning, so please be patient.

 The app is intended both to regular users and moderators.
-To the formers, it offers the ability to change a lot of aspects like font face or size and app colors, vote format, bar transparency and so on in order to create a tailor-made solution for their needs.
+To the formers, it offers the ability to change a lot of aspects like font face or size and app colors, post layout, vote format, and so on in order to create a tailor-made solution for their needs and personal tastes.

 For moderators and admins who want to use their mobile device, the app provides a set of moderation tools (feature post, lock post, distinguish comment, remove post/comment, ban users) and the ability